vinfreecs/genga/Documentation.md

  * Report Encounters: When this is set to one, then close encounters with a separation less than a factor f times the physical radius of the body are reported to a file.
  * Report Encounters Radius: This option sets the factor f of the 'Report Encounter'  separation.
  * Stop at Encounter: When this is set to one, then the simulation or sub-simulation is stopped when the separation between two bodies is less than a factor g times the Hill radii of the involved bodies.
- * Stop at Encounter Radius: This option sets the factor g of the 'Stop at Encounter' sepparation.
+ * Stop at Encounter Radius.
+This option sets the factor g of the 'Stop at Encounter' sepparation.
+ * Stop at Collision.
+1: stop simulation when a collision occurs; 0: continue simulation with merged bodies (default)
+ * Stop Minimum Mass. when `Stop at Collision` = 1, then stop simulations only when both bodies are more massive than `Stop Minimum Mass`.
+ * Collision Precision.
+Tolerance for Collision Time Precision, In days.
+The default values is 1.0
+ * Collision Time Shift.
+Print the collision coordinates before the collision happens, when the involved bodies are sepparated by `Collision time Shift` times the physical radii.
+The default value is 1.0.

 # Console Arguments #